What is Painless Delivery?

 Epidural catheter technique: Alternatively a fine bore tube can be passed into the epidural space and the medication can be deposited into the epidural space continuously or intermittently.

-So, if you are really interested for a normal delivery but minus the pain,then we are there to help you at AMRI.My team is available round the clock to help you in your pursuit for motherhood, and most importantly PAINLESS….
+So, if you are really interested for a normal delivery but minus the pain,then we are there to help you at APOLLO.My team is available round the clock to help you in your pursuit for motherhood, and most importantly PAINLESS….